 - Printing is restricted to school-related assignments.
 Non-academic print jobs will be charged a fee of $.10/page for black and white and $1.00/page for color.

 - Talking should be kept to a low volume.

 - All LMC staff members, students, materials, equipment, and furniture should be treated respectfully.

 Scheduling and Availability

 Teachers may schedule their classes for the LMC or LMC Lab on a first-come, first-served basis.
-Please visit Schedules to check availability and fill out the online form or email Mrs. Ashworth with details if you are interested in scheduling.
 In some cases, the drop-in computers may also be reserved.
 Students and teachers should understand that computer availability is not guaranteed from period to period, and occasionally, the LMC may be closed to study hall students due to class usage.
 The LMC staff does their best to ensure that all students have access to LMC resources as needed.